Updated: 8 minute read

 What is a cash flow statement?

 A cash flow statement records your LLC's cash inflow and outflow over a specific period.
 It tracks actual cash movements—not just transactions that affect profit on paper.
-According to a study by Jessie Hagan with U.S. Bank, 82% of businesses fail due to poor cash flow management.
+According to a widely cited study by Jessie Hagan with U.S. Bank, 82% of business failures are tied to poor cash flow management.

 Understanding your business's cash flow statement helps you maintain liquidity—your ability to convert assets into cash to fulfill short-term obligations like paying debt and bills.
 Strong cash flow management ensures you can cover expenses even when revenue fluctuates.